DevT02/VPT_vitTINY/README.md

 It opens a loophole for security risks.
 If we don't add the perturbations in a manner that people cannot exploit, malicious actors could use this to trigger misclassification.

-The code does not run on VPT, but rather VPL (Visual-Prompt Learning).
-Still the same problems.
 ![An example of why this is bad](https://github.com/DevT02/VPT_vitTINY/assets/40608267/c4cf9a79-ff9b-4915-95ba-4835c57a1b6f)